When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Maintenance is crucial if you value your window screens and want them to last the recommended 10 to 15 years.
-And regular cleaning is a vital part of that regime.
+Regular maintenance is crucial if you want your screens to last the recommended 10 to 15 years.
+Ignoring them leads to rust, sagging, and trapped allergens.

 Keep In Mind